ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.odl/README.md

 ---

+**This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
+Sentry reporting is used starting with js-controller 3.0.

 ## Changelog

+### 1.1.0 (2020-12-21)
+* (crycode-de) Added Sentry error reporting
+* (crycode-de) Updated dependencies

 ### 1.0.7 (2020-10-14)
-* (Peter Müller) Added timeout to force exit the adapter after 10 minutes in case of any problems
+* (crycode-de) Added timeout to force exit the adapter after 10 minutes in case of any problems
-* (Peter Müller) Updated dependencies
+* (crycode-de) Updated dependencies

 ### 1.0.6 (2020-10-01)
-* (Peter Müller) Hopefully fixed a bug where adapter did not exit as expected
+* (crycode-de) Hopefully fixed a bug where adapter did not exit as expected
-* (Peter Müller) Updated dependencies
+* (crycode-de) Updated dependencies

 ### 1.0.5 (2020-02-05)
-* (Peter Müller) Use of `extendObject` to update names of existing objects.
+* (crycode-de) Use of `extendObject` to update names of existing objects.

 ### 1.0.4 (2020-02-03)
-* (Peter Müller) Updated connectionType and dataSource in io-package.json.
+* (crycode-de) Updated connectionType and dataSource in io-package.json.

 ### 1.0.3 (2020-01-23)
-* (Peter Müller) Added `connectionType` in `io-package.json` and updated dependencies.
+* (crycode-de) Added `connectionType` in `io-package.json` and updated dependencies.

 ### 1.0.2 (2019-10-22)
-* (Peter Müller) Minimum required js-conntroller version is now 1.5.7
+* (crycode-de) Minimum required js-conntroller version is now 1.5.7

 ### 1.0.1 (2019-10-14)
-* (Peter Müller) initial release
+* (crycode-de) initial release

 ## License